Updated on 2026-05-26 GMT+08:00

 Container CIDR Blocks (Available only in Clusters Using the VPC Network Model)

-If a container CIDR block configured during cluster creation cannot meet service expansion requirements, you can add more container CIDR blocks.
-For details, see Adding a Container CIDR Block for a Cluster.
+• Container CIDR Block: If a container CIDR block configured during cluster creation cannot meet service expansion requirements, you can expand the container CIDR block.
+For details, see Adding a Container CIDR Block for a Cluster That Uses a VPC Network.

-• This function is available only for clusters of v1.19 or later using a VPC network.
+• This function is only available for clusters v1.19.16-r0 or later that use VPC networks.

 Container Network (Available only in CCE Turbo Clusters)

-If you want different namespaces or workloads to use different subnet CIDR blocks or security groups, you can create a policy to associate subnets or security groups with namespaces or workloads.
+If you want different namespaces or workloads to use different subnet CIDR blocks and security groups, you can create a policy to associate the subnets and security groups with namespaces or workloads.
 For details, see Binding a Subnet and Security Group to a Namespace or Workload Using a Container Network Configuration.

-• Pod Subnet: Pod IP addresses are allocated from this subnet.
+• Container Subnet: Pod IP addresses are allocated from this subnet.
 Only the pods in the same namespace or for running the same workload can communicate with each other.

 • Associate Security Group: You can configure security group rules for pods in the same namespace or for running the same workload to customize access policies.